 In my experience when children are involved in a positive activity they are passionate about, and exposed to good role models they become better people.
 Having the ability to impact someone’s day is a powerful thing.
 We can all choose to use this power for good or for evil.
 Let’s continue to encourage our kids to be involved in organizations that give back and impact those around them in a positive way.
 Giving feels good, to everyone involved.
 If a child feels like they matter, like their actions make a difference to someone, they will continue to choose to impact those people around them in a positive way.

 We are very fortunate to live in a community where we have a ton of organizations that make it a priority to give back.
-Even at our local schools our kids have many opportunities to give back to the community.
+Even at our local schools, our kids have many opportunities to give back to the community.
 My daughter goes to Bristow Middle School.
 She has been fortunate enough to participate in a class that requires outside service hours and the kids are given a ton of opportunities to volunteer.
-These experiences are helping her become a person who loves to give back to her community and make a positive impact of the lives of the people around her.
+These experiences are helping her become a person who loves to give back to her community and make a positive impact on the lives of the people around her.

-My dance studio has recently become a chapter for nationally recognized honor society.
+My dance studio has recently become a chapter for a nationally recognized honor society.
 One of the requirements to be part of the honor society is two service projects.
 I am very excited to induct a group of exceptional junior high and high school age dancers this January.
 The kids involved are committed to making a change in our community.
 Their first service project is centered on anti-bullying.
 All of the honor society members have had some kind of experience with bullying, they know how devastating it can be and they want it to stop.
 These dancers are getting their kicks (pun very much intended) by raising people up and not tearing them down.

 Whether you are trying to not raise a pansy or bully a lot of the same themes and values apply.
 Really it all boils down to raising kids who have good self-esteem, who care about and respect the people around them and who have a strong sense of self-worth.
 It really does take a village to raise a child and we all have to work together to make sure our kids grow up to be contributing members of society who can take care of themselves, their families and hopefully do some good in our world.
-If parents, teachers, coaches and community leaders make it priority to raise kids who are confident, respectful, kind and giving we may be able to win the fight against bullying for the generations to come and maybe even make some big positive change in our world.
+If parents, teachers, coaches and community leaders make it a priority to raise kids who are confident, respectful, kind and giving we may be able to win the fight against bullying for the generations to come and maybe even make some big positive change in our world.